MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passkeys/index.md

 # Support for passkeys in Windows

 Passkeys provide a more secure and convenient method to logging into websites and applications compared to passwords.
 Unlike passwords, which users must remember and type, passkeys are stored as secrets on a device and can use a device's unlock mechanism (such as biometrics or a PIN).
-Passkeys can be used without the need for other sign in challenges, making the authentication process faster, secure, and more convenient.
+Passkeys can be used without the need for other sign-in challenges, making the authentication process faster, secure, and more convenient.

 You can use passkeys with any applications or websites that support them, to create and sign in with Windows Hello.
 Once a passkey is created and stored with Windows Hello, you can use your device's biometrics or PIN to sign in.
 Alternatively, you can use a companion device (phone or tablet) to sign in.